mathewbishop/ycurator/README.md

 As of April 2020, there are 2 types of criteria the user can set:

--**Keywords** - Only articles that contain the keywords entered by the user will be returned.
+- **Keywords** - Only articles that contain the keywords entered by the user will be returned.
--**Comment Threshold** - All articles that have a comment count greater than the threshold set by the user will be returned, irrespective of keyword.
+- **Comment Threshold** - All articles that have a comment count greater than the threshold set by the user will be returned, irrespective of keyword.

 ## Tech Stack

--PostgreSQL
+- PostgreSQL
--PHP (Laravel)
+- PHP (Laravel)
--jQuery
+- jQuery

 ## Notes